 - With cleaning and staging companies.

 - Dealing with lawyers and house inspectors and more interactions.

 A big part of a real estate agent’s duty to the seller includes negotiating with all parties involved on their behalf and sorting things out in a way that is in their best interest.

 An agent’s superior knowledge of the housing market in a specific area will enable them to be a better representative for home sellers than the owners might be for themselves.

+When you are ready to sell your home, you’ll want to have an agent you can trust.
 If you are a home seller who is struggling to sell your house, let us help you connect with an experienced real estate agent in your area.